loganrooks/mubi-downloader3/README.md

 ## Usage
 1. Open the `mubi_downloader.py` file in a text editor.
-2. Replace lines 12-13 with your own values (see comments in muby_downloader.py to find them).
+2. Replace lines 12-13 with your own values (see comments in muby_downloader.py).
 4. Open your terminal and navigate to the directory containing the `mubi_downloader.py` file. (or add it to PATH)
 5. Run
     ```